opentensor/developer-docs/docs/chain-rel-notes.md

 # Chain Release Notes

-## 11 June 2024: Release notes for mainnet 1.1.1

-- All the items described in the below [Release Notes for testnet 1.1.0](#28-may-2024-release-notes-for-testnet-110) are now available in the mainchain.

-## 11 June 2024: Release notes for testnet 1.1.1
+## 13 June 2024: Release notes for testnet 1.1.1

-- A new feature, called **consensus-based weights** is released in the testchain 1.1.1 only.
+- A new feature, called **consensus-based weights** will be released in the testchain 1.1.1 only.
 Currently while calculating the dividends to a subnet validator, a quantity called instantaneous bond value is used.
 A subnet validator maintains an instantaneous bond value on each subnet miner.
 Instead of directly using the instantaneous bond value, a moving average, weighted over the current epoch and several previous epochs, is used.
 See the below equation for how this moving average is computed.

 $$
 B_{ij}^{(t)} = \alpha\cdot\Delta B_{ij}^{(t)} + (1-\alpha)\cdot B_{ij}^{(t-1)}